joeitu/thesis_report/src/01_context.md

  -->

 <!-- TODO add PaaS diagram illustration vs IaaS Saas -->
  CERN is primarily a high-energy physics laboratory.
-Counting 12,400 users from instititution from more than 70 countries [^cern-wiki], strong computing infrastructure is of paramount importance.
+Counting 12,400 users from institutions from more than 70 countries [^cern-wiki], strong computing infrastructure is of paramount importance.
 To facilitate the host and deployment of web applications inside its computing environment, CERN has deployed a Platform-as-a-Service (PaaS) to its users.

   PaaS is a cloud computing service meant for developers.
-Its goal is to simplify workload by offering the developer to quickly initiate, run and manage one or more web applications without worrying about the computing infrastructure part such as networking, storage, OS and others. [^wiki-paas]
+Its goal is to simplify workload by offering the developer to quickly initiate, run and manage one or more web applications without worrying about the computing infrastructure part such as networking, storage, OS, and others. [^wiki-paas]

 OKD4 or Openshift 4 is Red Hat's PaaS solution.
 The community version used at CERN is free and open source under the Apache 2 license [^okd.io].
 It is powered by other popular open-source technologies such as Docker and Kubernetes.